Maud de Ufford: Marriage

 Maud's husband died in September 1371.
-Maud was provided-for in terms of dower and jointure; from 1371, she held nearly half the de Vere ancestral estates and she received an annual income of £662.
+Maud was provided-for in terms of dower, enfeoffments and jointure; from 1371, she held nearly half the de Vere ancestral estates and she received an annual income of £662.
 Her principal residence was Great Bentley in Essex.
 She was described as a profligate landowner, and later engaged in litigations with her brother-in-law, Aubrey de Vere, 10th Earl of Oxford over de Vere property.

 In 1387, when her son Robert repudiated his first wife, Philippa for Agnes de Launcekrona, a Czech lady-in-waiting of Queen consort Anne of Bohemia, Maud took Philippa's side against her son.
 She admitted to holding Philippa "more dear than as if she had been her own daughter", and did not hesitate to curse Robert for his actions.
-Philippa was afterwards taken into Maud's household.
+Philippa was afterwards taken into Maud's household and was paid £100 for her costs in supporting Philippa in May 1388 by the king.

 Despite her anger at her son's treatment of his wife, Maud nevertheless visited him in Brabant following his forced exile by the Lords Appellant and Parliament in 1388, where she brought him gifts.
 She received a pardon on 10 May 1391 for "having crossed the sea without licence to Brabant to confer with her son Robert de Vere, late earl of Oxford, and for relieving him with certain gifts".
 Maud remained in high favour with King Richard after her son's exile, having received on 16 November 1389 a grant of the farm of all the lands "lately her husband's" for twenty years.
 This was cancelled upon her son's death in 1392, when his uncle Aubrey succeeded as Earl of Oxford.

 Conspiracy

 In 1404, Maud involved herself in a conspiracy along with the abbots of Beeleigh, Colchester, and St. Osyth to depose King Henry IV by way of a French invasion, and replace him with King Richard who was allegedly still alive.
 It was also alleged that she had caused the white harts of Richard II's livery to be fashioned.
-She was arrested and sent to the Tower of London in May 1404; however, due to the intervention of Queen consort Joanna of Navarre, she was eventually pardoned by King Henry on 16 November 1404.
+She was arrested and sent to the Tower of London in May 1404; however, due to the intervention of Queen Joanna, she was eventually pardoned by King Henry on 16 November 1404.

 Maud died on 25 January 1413 at her residence in Great Bentley, Essex and was buried at Bruisyard Abbey in Suffolk, near her mother the founder, and her half-sister Elizabeth de Burgh - instead of the monastery of Earl's Colne of which she had been the patron, and where her husband and son were buried.
 An executor of her will is named as Robert Boleyne.